Humanovus

 reclaimed.

-It's what Socrates died for.
-It's what the Library of Alexandria existed to protect.
+It is what Socrates died for.
+It is what the Library of Alexandria existed to protect.

 How It Works